frigatebird-studio/TONX.js/packages/core/README.md

 npm install @tonx/core
 ```

-If you want to use TONX's rich function to build up your dapp.
-You can [register](https://auth.tonxapi.com/signup) an account and get a free API key.
+To access the full features of [TONX API](https://tonxapi.com/), including advanced tools, [register here](https://auth.tonxapi.com/signup) for a free TON API key.

-There are some basic structures for sdk development.
+There are some basic structures for TON SDK development.

 ## Example